-- Note: the information need is translated into a query - Relevance is assessed relative to the information need not the query - E.g., Information need: I'm looking for information on whether drinking red wine is more effective at reducing your risk of heart attacks than white wine. - Query: wine red white heart attack effective - i.e., we evaluate whether the doc addresses the information need, not whether it contains the terms.
+- But most importantly, how relevant are results? - Relevance is assessed relative to the information need not the query - E.g., Information need: I'm looking for information on whether drinking red wine is more effective at reducing your risk of heart attacks than white wine. - Query: wine red white heart attack effective - i.e., we should find out whether the doc addresses the information need, not whether it contains the terms.